riot-ci/RIOT/tests/pkg_openwsn/README.md

     $ export CFLAGS=-DIEEE802154E_SINGLE_CHANNEL=17

-Enhanced beacon are send once per slotframe with a likelihood of 1/EB_PORTION.
+Enhanced beacon are sent once per slotframe with a likelihood of 1/EB_PORTION.
 The default value is EB_PORTION = 10 (10%), reducing the value of EB_PORTION
 increases the frequency at which beacons are sent, this will also help nodes to stay synchronized.

     $ export CFLAGS=-DEB_PORTION=4

-EB get an opportunity to be sent (depending on 1/EB_PORTION) once in every slotframe, reducing the soltframe length will cause EB to be sent more often.
+EB gets an opportunity to be sent (depending on 1/EB_PORTION) once in every slotframe, reducing the soltframe length will cause EB to be sent more often.
 Beware that this could have an impact on the MSF (Minimal Scheduling Function).